blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 ## Notehub

-The Cellular-Connected Electonic Kiosk Python scripts require data from a Notehub project in order to run.
+The Cellular-Connected Electronic Kiosk Python scripts require data from a Notehub project in order to run.

 ### Create a New Project